ianfabs/rcg/README.md

 # CS-RCG
 #### *Cryptographically-Secure Random Color Generator*

 A tiny, and fast random color generator.
 Generates hex, rgb, and hsl colors (Optionally with alpha-values).
+I got the idea from my implementation of nanoid for Deno.
+The way the random values are generated ensures (mostly) true randomness.
+I also like using/learning new Web APIs, and Web Crypto is pretty cool.

 # Usage